 Ultimately, Moore chose Ole Miss, which would prove to become an even better decision than he had anticipated.
-It took some time for Moore to catch on as an offensive threat, and at first, other recruits such as Rondale Moore and Ja’Marr Chase experienced more statistical success.
+It took some time for Moore to catch on as an offensive threat.
+At first, other recruits such as Rondale Moore and Ja’Marr Chase experienced more statistical success.

 While Elijah Moore enjoyed modest success as a true freshman, Rondale Moore set the nation ablaze with 135 total touches, 1,471 total yards, and 14 touchdowns.
 And while Elijah enjoyed a significant bump in production in 2019, Chase made all other receivers seem insignificant with a historic campaign, tallying 1,780 yards and 20 touchdowns on 84 catches.

 Coming into 2020, Elijah Moore was an afterthought.
-But now, with Chase having opted out and Rondale Moore out with an injury, it’s Elijah’s turn to shine, and that’s exactly what he’s done.
+But now, with Chase having opted out and Rondale Moore sidelined by injury, it was Elijah’s turn to shine, and that’s exactly what he did.

-The depth of the 2021 NFL Draft receiver class will present a challenge for Elijah Moore, but he may already be comfortably in the Day 2 conversation, and he’s only continuing to ascend.
-He received a very strong vocal endorsement from Lane Kiffin not long ago, as Kiffin compared Moore to five-time Pro Bowler and two-time All-Pro receiver Steve Smith.
+The depth of the 2021 NFL Draft receiver class will present a challenge for Elijah Moore.
+Nevertheless, he may already be comfortably in the Day 2 conversation.
+During the 2020 season, he received a very strong vocal endorsement from his coach, Lane Kiffin.
+Kiffin, a tenured offensive mind with some NFL experience, compared Moore to five-time Pro Bowler and two-time All-Pro receiver Steve Smith.

 “This is a first-round slot [receiver],” Lane Kiffin said of Elijah Moore on November 10.
 “I didn’t coach him, but [Elijah Moore] kind of reminds me of Carolina’s Steve Smith.
 Just the stop and start ability is so explosive and a great route runner.
 Even though I didn’t have him, that would be what I would compare him to.”

-That’s a heavy, heavy comparison, but it’s one Kiffin wouldn’t make lightly, especially after utilizing Moore at such a high clip this year.
-Moore undoubtedly has much more work to do before he can live up to that comparison, but there’s no doubt about the sky-high potential that Moore possesses.
+That’s a heavy, heavy comparison, but it’s one Kiffin wouldn’t make lightly.
+Particularly, after utilizing Moore at such a high clip in 2020.
+Moore undoubtedly has much more work to do before he can live up to that comparison.
+However, there’s no doubt about the sky-high potential that Moore possesses.

 Elijah Moore’s best NFL Draft fits

-NFL teams are always in the market for dynamic receivers, and at the end of the day, that’s what Elijah Moore is.
+NFL teams are always in the market for dynamic receivers.
+At the end of the day, that’s what Elijah Moore is.
 He’ll probably have to be relegated to the slot on most of his snaps because his short arms won’t help him against press coverage.
 But Moore has legitimate game-changing ability with his speed, explosiveness, and elusiveness.
 On top of that, he’s also an excellent route-runner, a scary run-after-catch threat, and a receiver who can haul in passes amidst contact.

-Moore is a complete slot receiver with versatility and dynamic utility, and thus, NFL teams in need of a slot receiver will likely be lining up to acquire his services.
+Moore is a complete slot receiver with versatility and dynamic utility.
+Thus, NFL teams in need of a slot receiver will likely be lining up to acquire his services.
 When you look at the list, a lot of teams might fall under that category.
-As many as two dozen teams could be in the market for a player like Moore to improve their receiving core, but the best fits might end up being teams like the Saints, Dolphins, 49ers, Patriots, and Falcons, who have needs specifically in the slot, and would know how to use Moore with the highest efficiency.
+As many as two dozen teams could be in the market for a player like Moore to improve their receiving corps.
+Yet, the best fits might end up being teams like the Saints, Eagles, 49ers, Lions, Falcons, and Washington, who have needs specifically in the slot, and would know how to use Moore with the highest efficiency.